High school football: G-E-T returns to roots for bounce-back season

-GALESVILLE, Wis. — After a rare down year in 2021, the Gale-Ettrick-Trempealeau football team is getting back to its roots.
+GALESVILLE — After a rare down year in 2021, the Gale-Ettrick-Trempealeau High School football team is getting back to its roots.

 Longtime assistant coach Paul Anderson took over as the head coach during the offseason, and as a veteran of legendary coach Jon Steffenhagen’s staff, he knows just how successful the team’s reliance on pounding the rock can be.